 (A) Defining how long wooden sleepers will last is difficult, as there are so many variables to take into account.
 For example, how are the sleepers going to be used?
 What type of sleepers are being used, softwood, hardwood, reclaimed or new?
 Are they untreated or treated?
 And if untreated, are they going to be preserved, oiled, or painted.
 Other factors such as how much weathering they are exposed to in terms of wind, rain, sun, and frost can also affect how long they will last.

 As a general rule, hardwood sleepers will last longer than softwood sleepers and treated sleepers will last longer than untreated sleepers.
 The life of wooden sleepers can be hugely improved by treating them with a wood preserver, an exterior wood oil or both.
 This will help to protect them from biological threats including mould, algae, and insect attack, as well as the effects of weathering. periodically applying a maintenance coat of exterior wood oil or decking oil will help to protect and preserve them for potentially decades.
-In terms of what wood preservers and exterior wood oils to use, these are the same products that are used to care for and maintenance garden sheds, fences, and decking. to find out more about these, see our guides to garden shed treatments, garden fence treatments, and .Back to top
+In terms of what wood preservers and exterior wood oils to use, these are the same products that are used to care for and maintenance garden sheds, fences, and decking. to find out more about these, see our garden shed treatment, garden fence treatment, and garden decking treatment advice.Back to top

 (Q) What is the best treatment for garden sleepers?